Data

 1Password 7

-In 1Password 7, the reset process will remove all vaults, items, and settings from your device.
+In 1Password 7, the reset process removes all vaults, items, and settings from your device.

 1. Open 1Password.
 You don’t need to enter your password.